 Tathagat (Vlad) Bhatia

-Tathagat is a freshman from Lucknow, India studying Math and Philosophy in the College.
+Tathagat is a sophomore from Lucknow, India studying Math and Philosophy in the College.
 He has an undying love for ice skating, Russian, and just about anything with Meryl Streep in it.
 When he's not busy calculating derivatives and telling people about how culturally shocking he finds the US, he can be found in one of the quieter spots in Van Pelt, studying and missing Appa, a very cute beagle who's waiting for him back home.